yorkie-team/yorkie/README.md

 Yorkie is an open source document store for building collaborative editing applications.
 Yorkie uses JSON-like documents(CRDT) with optional types.

-Yorkie consists of three main components: Client, Document and Agent.
+Yorkie consists of three main components: Client, Document and Server.

  ```
   Client "A" (Go)                 Server                       MemDB or MongoDB